 Perhaps it best to begin where the prologue that was my last article left off.
-As you will recall, I introduced the topic of Copyright, and specifically asked: What happens when one manufacturer impersonates the style and aesthetic of another?
-The short answer is found in the article I wrote for the (current) Winter 2013 Issue of COVER magazine (along with Ben Evans and Jessica Franses – Full Disclosure: I was paid for the article.): A knock-off is copying – theft – and it is wrong.
+As you will recall, I introduced the topic of copyright, and specifically asked: ‘What happens when one manufacturer impersonates the style and aesthetic of another?’
+The short answer is found in the article I wrote for the Winter 2013 Issue of COVER magazine (along with Ben Evans and Jessica Franses – Full Disclosure: I was paid for the article.): A knockoff is copying – theft – and it is wrong.
 My opinion on flagrant and blatant copying is clear, but there are of course an endless myriad of permutations between copying and – to the other extreme – the unattainable ideal of pure original creation, and it is the discussion of this spectrum that is integral to the topic at hand.

-John is right.
+Kurtz is right.
 While it remains electrifying to behold a stunning newly made carpet, the ideas, the inspiration, the spark, that allowed that carpet to come into being, did not come from the void.
 It came from the experiences of those would create.
-Take, for example, an admission from the designer (and a brief analysis) of the “Erased Heritage” Collection from Jan Kath.
-To quote “The Erased Heritage collection pays homage to the traditional Oriental carpet.
+Take, for example, an admission from the designer (and a brief analysis) of the ‘Erased Heritage’ Collection from Jan Kath.
+To quote ‘The Erased Heritage collection pays homage to the traditional Oriental carpet.
 Finding inspiration from old patterns, techniques, and standards of quality, Jan Kath also turns to old master weavers to bring these designs back to life.
-Knot by knot, they hand produce Egyptian Mamluks, Iranian Bidjars, and Turkish Konyas using the original colors.”
-While the “erasing” of the designs is a trademark of Herr Kath’s aesthetic, the inspiration behind the design could just have easily have been an old well worn Bidjar in your grandmother’s dining room.
-Regardless of the source of inspiration (as that is just an intelectual pursuit), the fact remains that Herr Kath was inspired (likely by a worn out carpet somewhere); he did not create (nor am I saying he claims he did) the idea of a worn out carpet, but he did bring a stunning new to us interpretation to the idea of what a worn carpet can be.
+Knot by knot, they hand produce Egyptian Mamluks, Iranian Bidjars, and Turkish Konyas using the original colors.’
+While the ‘erasing’ of the designs is a trademark of Jan Kath’s aesthetic, the inspiration behind the design could just have easily have been an old well worn Bidjar in your grandmother’s dining room.
+Regardless of the intelectual pursuit of determining the source of inspiration, the fact remains that Kath was inspired, potentially by a worn out carpet somewhere; he did not create – nor am I saying he claims he did – the idea of a worn out carpet, but he did bring a stunning new to us interpretation to the idea of what a ‘worn’ carpet can be.

-If Herr Kath can be inspired by an old worn out carpet, it stands to reason that anyone could so be inspired, and therein lies the major argument spewed forth by those in the rug industry who would create copies.
-But (as always) it is not that simple.
+If Kath can be inspired by an old worn out carpet, it stands to reason that anyone could so be inspired, and therein lies the major argument spewed forth by those in the rug industry who would create copies.
+But as always it is not that simple.
 No two people share the same creative mind, nor the artistic and life experiences that drive their work.
-Sure I could show Herr Kath an inspirational image or object, and I could show [[INSERT ANOTHER RUG DESIGNER NAME HERE]] the same, asking them to each create a carpet design based thereupon, but I can assure you the statistical likelihood of the resulting designs being the same is, oh how does one say, negligible at best.
+Sure I could show Kath an inspirational image or object, and I could show [[INSERT ANOTHER RUG DESIGNER NAME HERE]] the same, asking them to each create a carpet design based thereupon, but I can assure you the statistical likelihood of the resulting designs being the same is, oh how does one say, negligible at best.

 I mention this example first, as it is interesting to note that in its initial response to the suit Korhani claims that its design (which for the record is, in my professional opinion, exactly the same as, even though inferior in construction to, the design from Creative Matters) was created wholly independent of the work of Creative Matters.
 As you can guess I find this assertion preposterous.
-A company specializing in the production of inexpensive machine made plastic shlock – where you can put a rug design into a computer and it will spit out on the loom mere minutes later, created an original design in house, and then only chose to take it to market after the critical success of the “Nova” carpet from Creative Matters.
+A company specializing in the production of inexpensive machine made plastic shlock – where you can put a rug design into a computer and it will spit out on the loom mere minutes later, created an original design in house, and then only chose to take it to market after the critical success of the ‘Nova’ carpet from Creative Matters.
 I think not, and I think it to be farcical anyone would think that to be valid defence in this day and age.
-Sure the entire works of William Shakespeare could be duplicated given infinite time and a room full of monkeys with typewriters (as the unproven theorem goes), but even if we allow such a naive and reductio ad absurdum argument, what would this say of the “creative” department of Korhani?
+Sure the entire works of William Shakespeare could be duplicated given infinite time and a room full of monkeys with typewriters (as the unproven theorem goes), but even if we allow such a naive and reductio ad absurdum argument, what would this say of the ‘creative’ department of Korhani?
 To argue that two identical designs are developed independently is simply bunkum.

 What motivated such alleged manifest copying?
-Creative Matters is bared from discussing details of the suit due to a confidentiality clause in their settlement with Korhani (who is equally as tight lipped), so we are left to our inferences as to the what “really” happened.
+Creative Matters is bared from discussing details of the suit due to a confidentiality clause in their settlement with Korhani (who is equally as tight lipped), so we are left to our inferences as to the what ‘really’ happened.
 In my analysis of the circumstances surrounding this case, my reading of the court documents (Download the PDF here!), and in my experience, I think it not presumptuous to say the allegations were far from false and more to the point, Korhani was likely culpable in their copying and did not want to suffer the public indignity of a formal judgement of guilt.
 Isn’t that convenient?
 A company does something allegedly wrong, is sued, but then because none of the parties directly involved can talk about it, we all go back to pretending it didn’t happen.
-So while it may be the case that we will never “know” whether or not Korhani infringed on Creative Matters’ copyright, we can still talk about the publicly available details and form our opinions from there.
+So while it may be the case that we will never ‘know’ whether or not Korhani infringed on Creative Matters’ copyright, we can still talk about the publicly available details and form our opinions from there.
 We can also hold it up as an unscrupulous example of what not to do, guilty as charged, or otherwise.